Plants Commonly Used in Herbal Teas

 Rose

-Rose petals have been used in culinary and herbal traditions across cultures for generations.
-Their delicate floral aroma brings beauty and fragrance to herbal tea blends while creating a sensory tea experience.
+Rose petals have been used in culinary and herbal traditions across generations.
+Its delicate floral aroma brings beauty and fragrance to any tea blends but also enjoyed by itself for its multi-sensory experience.

 Read Plant Profile →